MicrosoftDocs/Advertising-docs/BingAds/bingads-12/customer-management-service/clientlink.md

 ms.author: eur
 description: Defines a client link object.
 ---
-> [!IMPORTANT]
-> This Bing Ads API Version 12 preview documentation is subject to change.

 # ClientLink Data Object - Customer Management
 Defines a client link object.
 Acceptance of a client link invitation enables an agency to  manage the corresponding client accounts.
 To send an invitation to manage a client account, call the [AddClientLinks](../customer-management-service/addclientlinks.md) operation and specify one client link per account to manage.
-For more information about the client link lifecycle, see [Link to Client Accounts](../guides/management-model-agencies.md#clientlink).
+For more information about the client link lifecycle, see [Link to Client Accounts](~/guides/management-model-agencies.md#clientlink).

 > [!NOTE]
 > This object does not have a system defined identifier.
 To uniquely identify a client link, use either the *ClientAccountId* or *ClientAccountNumber* paired with either the *ManagingCustomerId* or *ManagingCustomerNumber*.